glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 As proposed, only _unconditional_ conformances are derived automatically.
 The same is true of derivation of conformances to `Sendable`.
-As a result, some types which are conditionally bitwise copyable will not gain a conformance unless one is written explicitly.
+As a result, some types which are conditionally trivial will not gain a conformance unless one is written explicitly.

 Consider a wrapper type